50 Totally Absurd Celeb Rumors That Some People Really Believe

-The Illuminati allegedly pull plenty of strings in the entertainment industry, but Vulture did a deep dive into this ubiquitous rumor about Jay-Z back in 2014.
+The Illuminati secret society allegedly pulls plenty of strings in the entertainment industry, and Vulture did a deep dive into this ubiquitous rumor about Jay-Z back in 2014.
 Conspiracy theorists use images, such as the head of a goat in some of his music videos, to prove their point.
-But there’s no evidence that he—or his wife—are actually a part of the organization.
-As Beyoncé famously says in her song “Formation,” “Y’all haters corny with that Illuminati mess.”
+But there's no evidence that he—or his wife—are actually a part of the organization.
+As Beyoncé famously says in her song "Formation," "Y'all haters corny with that Illuminati mess."

 Ronan Farrow is Frank Sinatra's son.

-For years, people have said Ronan Farrow’s father is Frank Sinatra, not Woody Allen.
-Even Allen has fanned the flames, saying in 2018, “In my opinion, he’s my child … but I wouldn’t bet my life on it.”
-But according to James Kaplan’s biography of Sinatra, the singer was impotent at the time he was conceived by actress Mia.
+For years, people have said that journalist Ronan Farrow's father is Frank Sinatra, not Woody Allen.
+Even Allen has fanned the flames, saying in 2018, "In my opinion, he's my child … but I wouldn't bet my life on it."
+According to James Kaplan's biography of Sinatra, the singer was impotent at the time he was conceived by actress Mia.
 In 2013, Ronan himself addressed the rumor to Vulture, saying, "You know, I wasn't there, so I don't have a lot more to offer than you."

 Cameron Diaz washes her face with Evian.